syntax-tree/hast-util-to-mdast/readme.md

 ###### HTML in Markdown

 We try our best to map any HTML (hast) to Markdown (mdast) and keep it readable.
-Readability is own of Markdown’s greatest features: it’s terser than HTML, such as allowing `# Alpha` instead of `<h1>Alpha</h1>`.
+Readability is one of Markdown’s greatest features: it’s terser than HTML, such as allowing `# Alpha` instead of `<h1>Alpha</h1>`.

 Another awesome feature of Markdown is that you *can* author HTML inside it.